actions-marketplace-validations/MauroDruwel_apt-repo-action/readme.md

-Certainly!
-Here’s a cleaner version of your documentation for hosting your own APT repo on GitHub:

----

 # Host Your Own APT Repo on GitHub

 This GitHub Action sets up and manages a simple APT repository on GitHub Pages or a separate repository.